 The Boise Districting Commission was created to determine the district map for city council elections.
-The citizen commission will lead a transparent process to draw the map for city council elections, which will stand for as long as a decade.
+The citizen commission led a transparent process to draw the map for city council elections, which will stand for as long as a decade.

 Boise Districting Commission